dropbox/stone/README.rst

 Default Values
 ^^^^^^^^^^^^^^

-The setting of default values for fields is best seen in the context of operations.
+The setting of default values for fields is best seen in the context of routes.
 Please see the example below default_value_example_.

 Union